aiven/devportal/docs/products/kafka/howto/prevent-full-disks.rst

 Prevent full disks
 ===================

-To prevent **Aiven for Apache Kafka** from malfunctioning, the Aiven platform detects when the available disk space in **Aiven for Apache Kafka** services is running low, and when the usage exceeds 90% notifies the customer.
+To prevent **Aiven for Apache Kafka®** from malfunctioning, the Aiven platform detects when the available disk space in **Aiven for Apache Kafka** services is running low, and when the usage exceeds 90% notifies the customer.

 If any of the nodes in the service exceeds the critical threshold of disk usage (more than 97%), the access control list (ACL) used to authorize API requests by Apache Kafka clients is updated on all nodes to prevent operations that would increase disk usage.
 Such operations include: